ALT-F4-LLC/kickstart.nix/README.md

 # kickstart.nix
 Kickstart your Nix environment.

-## Overview

-We want to provide multiple examples on how to setup Nix on various systems.

 ## Setup

 Below provides multiple ways kickstart your Nix environment depending on your operating system.